lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 - Extra pieces of the UI - time in the lower left corner and data cache status in the lower right corner
 - Anti-aliasing
-- Cutting off destination names if they stretch into the departure time area so the strings don't overlap (with gradient!)
+- Cutting off destination names if they stretch into the arrival time area so the strings don't overlap (with gradient!)
 - Setting different grey colors for each of the lines so that they can be slightly more quickly distinguished
 - Making the whole thing config file driven
+- Error-handling - the real version of the server will return a PNG file displaying the error and it's `.source()` chain, so that it's clearly visible on the Kindle

 Something that might not be obvious to people that haven't done this kind of writing is that you basically have to re-do the project in slow motion when you